wojtekn/channels/README.md

 4. Enable integration, fill API details
 5. Save

-API account and API key can be found in Channels backend in "For developers" tab.
+API account and API key can be found in Channels backend in "Integrations" tab.

 ## Scheduling existing customers